humdrum-tools/humdrum-documentation/guide/ch18/index.md

 treated by the performer as a single virtual "string."
-Such paired strings are referred to as *courses.* For example, the 12-string guitar is constructed using 6 courses, and is played much like a 6-string guitar \-- except that two strings sound together, rather than a single string.
+Such paired strings are referred to as *courses.* For example, the 12-string guitar is constructed using 6 courses, and is played much like a 6-string guitar &mdash; except that two strings sound together, rather than a single string.

-The `*RT:` tandem interpretation encodes the relative tuning of each string by specifying the number of semitones above the lowest string \-- where each course is delineated by a colon (:).
+The `*RT:` tandem interpretation encodes the relative tuning of each string by specifying the number of semitones above the lowest string &mdash;
+where each course is delineated by a colon (:).
 In Example 18.1 three sample tunings are shown.
 Example (a) defines the most common relative tuning for the six-string guitar.
 Successive strings are tuned 0, 5, 10,